PDSim: A Shiny App for Simulating and Estimating Polynomial Diffusion Models in Commodity Futures

 \section{II.
 Implementation of the polynomial diffusion model}

-The procedure for simulating data from the polynomial diffusion model closely mirrors that of the Schwartz and Smith model, but it requires the specification of additional parameters.
+The procedure for data simulation from the polynomial diffusion model closely mirrors that of the Schwartz-Smith model, but it requires the specification of additional parameters.

-Both the polynomial diffusion model and the Schwartz and Smith model assume that the spot price $S_t$ is influenced by two latent factors, $\chi_t$ and $\xi_t$.
-However, while the Schwartz and Smith model assumes that the logarithm of $S_t$ is the sum of these two factors, the polynomial diffusion model posits that $S_t$ takes on a polynomial form.
+Both the polynomial diffusion model and the Schwartz-Smith model assume that the spot price $S_t$ is the function of two latent factors, $\chi_t$ and $\xi_t$.
+However, while the Schwartz-Smith model assumes that the logarithm of $S_t$ is the sum of these two factors, the polynomial diffusion model assumes that $S_t$ takes on a polynomial form.
 Currently, the PDSim GUI supports polynomials of degree 2, which can be expressed as:

 The coefficients $\alpha_i, i = 1, \dots, 6$ are additional parameters specific to the polynomial diffusion model.
 If users wish to specify a polynomial of degree 1, they can simply set $\alpha_4 = \alpha_5 = \alpha_6 = 0$.
-Additionally, users are required to choose one of the non-linear filtering methods: the Extended Kalman Filter (EKF) or the Unscented Kalman Filter (UKF).
-All other procedures for simulating data follow the same steps as those in the Schwartz-Smith model.
+Users are also required to choose one of the non-linear filtering methods: the Extended Kalman Filter (EKF) or the Unscented Kalman Filter (UKF).
+All other procedures for data simulation follow the same steps as those in the Schwartz-Smith model.
 Additional parameters of the polynomial diffusion model are shown in Figure \ref{fig:PD1}.

 \FloatBarrier